yusha-g/pyls/README.md

 Note:

-- The above command will only work as long as you are inside the pyls folder.
+- The above command will only work inside the pyls folder.
-- This is a temporary workaround till I can figure out pyproject.toml.
+- This is a temporary workaround till I can figure out the error caused by `pyproject.toml`'s pip install.